University of Minnesota Administrative Policy

 Policy Statement

 The University protects the rights of students with respect to their education records.
-Education records generally include any personally identifiable records maintained about a student by the institution, including academic, disciplinary, and administrative records.
+Education records, as defined by Board of Regents Policy: Student Education Records, generally include any personally identifiable records maintained about a student by the institution, including academic, disciplinary, and administrative records.
 Each campus must:

-• provide students with an annual notice of their rights,
+• provide students with an annual notice of their rights as required by Family Education Rights and Protective Act (FERPA),

 • regulate access to education records in accordance with law and policy,